Horlar-1st/Practices/README.md

 ## ▶️ How to Run

 1. Make sure you have **Python 3.x** installed
-2. Run the script from terminal:
+2. Run the notebook on Jupyter notebook.